Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Zuma Plush felt immediately different—springy and “alive” in a way memory foam never is.
-When I slid from my back to my side, the latex gave me buoyant pushback instead of letting me sink and stick.
-Mia loved that her shoulder could settle without feeling trapped, and she stayed more comfortable through long side stretches.
-Marcus appreciated the airflow feel, but he also noticed more movement traveling across the surface when he shifted hard.
-Carlos had a mixed reaction: he liked the quick rebound, but on nights he stayed flat on his back, he wanted a touch more locked-in midline support than the plush top gave him.
+Zuma Plush felt immediately different—springy and “alive” in a way dense foam usually isn’t.
+When I slid from back to side, the latex gave buoyant pushback instead of letting me sink and stick.
+Mia liked that her shoulder could settle without feeling trapped, and temperature stayed steady through the night.
+The trade-off showed up in our partner-movement checks: you feel more motion travel across the surface than you do on the hybrids.
+Carlos also wanted a touch more midline hold on nights he stayed flat on his back.

 • Fast, buoyant response that makes turning effortless